raimundoc97/raimundoc97/README.md

 - 👋 Hi, I’m @raimundoc97
 - 👀 I’m interested in Economics
-- 🌱 I’m currently learning Macroeconometrics
+- 🌱 I’m currently learning Microeconomics and Macroeconometrics
-- 💞️ I’m looking to collaborate on Macro models
 - 📫 How to reach me: rcontreras1@uc.cl

 <!---